-Thanks also to everyone here today supporting our tournament.
-Your entrance fee enables Henley RFC to host such a high-quality event and your presence ensures the tournament atmosphere which we all enjoy.
+Thanks also to our visitors today for supporting our festival.
+Your entrance fee enables Henley RFC to host such a high-quality and safe event while your presence ensures the tournament atmosphere we all enjoy.

-I wish the players from all clubs the very best of luck at our festival today.
-Please cheer them on, applaud them raucously and recognise our TREDS values wherever you see them.
+I hope everyone enjoys the festival today.
+Please cheer each other on, applaud the players loudly at every opportunity and recognise our TREDS values wherever you see them.

 Henley Rugby Club is looking forward to welcoming you to Dry Leas for what promises to be another successful festival of mini rugby.